 The Jaroo Method implies a slightly different way of determining the levels:

-- First, you should find the swings (the local price minimal and maximal).
+- First, you should find the swings (the local price minimum and maximum).
 That is the beginning and the end of the price movements that can be noticed by the unaided eye.
 If the swing doesn’t catch the eye, then it is not a swing.

 - Mark only the levels that fall on the maximum and minimum points, that is, those having at least two candlesticks of the same opening/closing.